rynocav226/wedding-website/frontend/README.md

 Our Story
 > Add card for honeymoon - DONE
-> write out modals for each life phase
+> write out modals for each life phase - DONE

 Accommodations Page
 > Get the Scrollspy to adjust for the permanent navigation bar (probably get rid of, wanted to test it out) - DONE